Lingerie School: De Montfort University Contour Fashion Graduates, 2014

 ‘Labyrinth’ takes its inspiration from traditional black work embroidery, updating it with a modern twist.
 Emma developed the print from her own illustrations, creating floral motif patterns from drawings of crowns, jewels, and masquerade masks.
 The designs are created as one-off show pieces and are embellished with lace and beading.

 Georgie’s collection ‘Palazzo di Giardino’ was initially inspired by intricate and elegant Florentine architecture.
 Golden silk satins and chiffons are layered with lace appliqué and hints of blue, accented with crackled blue leather and embellished with beading.
 The collection is aimed at a boutique lingerie level.

-My collection focused on bespoke corsetry, drawing its inspiration from Japanese kimono and antique corsetry, with colouration drawn from orchids and French macarons.
-All of the corsetry utilised genuine vintage kimono silks, upcycling them to give them a new lease on life.
-They’ve been paired with exquisite French Leavers laces, both as a fabric and intricate appliqué.
+My collection focused on bespoke corsetry, drawing its inspiration from Japanese kimono and antique corsetry, with colours drawn from orchids and French macarons.
+All of the corsetry utilised genuine vintage kimono silks, giving them a new lease on life.
+They've been paired with exquisite French Leavers laces, both as a fabric and intricate appliqué.
 The corsets were all designed to give dramatic shaping, with a cupped rib silhouette allowing for comfortable waist reduction.

 Nancy’s collection is called the ‘Ethereal Bride Collection.’
 It draws its inspiration from Edwardian fashion and architecture, using exquisite hand made laces with intricate beading and luxurious silks.

 Rosa created a collection of high end swimwear entitled ‘Ceylon.’
 Her prints were inspired by Sri Lanka, conveyed through kaleidoscopic designs and rich embellishments.
 Designs are fashion forward with dramatic strapping details and exciting trimmings, from pompoms to beading, with contrast panelling in PVC.